feigner/tweet.sh/README.md

 # ./tweet.sh

-A low budget shell script for posting a twitter status via OAuth / Curl.
+Low-budge shell script for posting Twitter status messages via OAuth / Curl

-## Example
 	./tweet.sh "Do you think your Wu-Tang sword can defeat me?""